You probably already know that a dirty bike chain will accelerate the wear of not only the chain, but also the entire drivetrain.

 - Sodium Meta Silicate is highly alkaline and enables bike degreasers to break down all the fatty acids present in greasy products.
 This compound could also act as a water softener and proves to be a strong cleaning agent when diluted in water.
 Sodium meta silicate is also used in phosphate-free powder and liquid detergents to remove oil and dirt from hard substances and fabrics.

 - Sodium Tripolyphosphate.
 For most bike degreasers, sodium tripolyphosphate serves as a base in which to regulate and combine other compounds in addition to acting as a pH buffer.
-This ingredient evens out friction between other ingredients in degreasers, which could otherwise result in a chemical reaction.
+This ingredient evens out the friction between other ingredients in degreasers, which could otherwise result in a chemical reaction.
 And apart from working to deter grime and grease, this ingredient boosts the cleaning ability of other ingredients.

 Non Toxic vs. Bio-Degradable Degreasers